 What we will do when you apply

-• Before we can supply you with services, goods or financing, we need to collect and process your personal information or ‘data’ so we can decide if we can accept you as a customer.
+- Before we can supply you with services, goods or financing, we need to collect and process your personal information or ‘data’ so we can decide if we can accept you as a customer.
+The data will also be used to administer and perform obligations and responsibilities associated with the supply of the services, goods or financing.

-• Further details of the ways we collect and use your personal information is also provided in the credit agreement which is to be read in conjunction with this Use of Your Personal Information Notice.
+- Further details of the ways we collect and use your personal information are also provided in the credit agreement which is to be read in conjunction with this Use of your personal information notice.

-- Please see the following list of types and times when we will collect information from you:
+- Please see the following list of types and times when we will collect information from you and other sources:

 - information collected directly from you through your online application, information collected through online forms or entries on our lead providers', and/or associated group companies' websites, or information you provide when you contact our customer services department